bradgarropy/bradgarropy.com/content/pages/resume.md

 -   Application to generate SignalFX dashboards and monitor alerts for all Confluence services and APIs.
 -   Built with Remix, Tailwind, Vitest, Mock Service Worker, Playwright.
+-   Led and mentored a team of three developers to build the application.
 -   Stored dashboard configuration in PostgreSQL and accessed with Prisma.
 -   Generated dashboards with Terraform based on user configuration.